 As members of the Statewide California Electronic Library Consortium (SCELC), ArtCenter faculty can request reciprocal faculty borrowing privileges from participating academic research libraries.
-Please contact Robert Lundquist, Liaison Librarian and Access Coordinator, to apply for the SCELC Reciprocal Borrowing Program.
+Please contact Alfonso Huerta, Director, Access and Outreach, to apply for the SCELC Reciprocal Borrowing Program.

-The ArtCenter Library has arranged for reciprocal borrowing privileges for students and faculty at two local college libraries.
+The ArtCenter Library has an arrangement for reciprocal privileges for students and faculty with two local college libraries.

 Occidental College Library

-ArtCenter students and faculty may register for borrowing privileges at the Occidental College Library (1600 Campus Road, Los Angeles, CA 90041; phone: 323 259-2833).
-Students and faculty must present their valid ArtCenter ID card at the Occidental Library Circulation Desk.
+ArtCenter students and faculty may register for visiting and borrowing privileges in person at the Occidental College Library.
+When visiting the Occidental Library, check in with your ArtCenter ID card at the Occidental Library Circulation Desk.
 Search the library catalog here.

 The Library offers digitization services, bringing essential course material to your students in convenient and secure digital formats.
-Complete the forms below to get started, or contact Jennifer Faist to find out how the Library can assist you with your digitization needs.
+Complete the forms below to get started, or contact Christina Eilar to find out how the Library can assist you with your digitization needs.

-The Library's Digital Collections Lab (DCL) can help digitize images from books or magazines for your course(s), giving you the option to share high-resolution images with your students.
-To request images for inclusion in the ArtCenter Visual Resource image repository in LUNA, submit a completed Image Request Form to the DCL Office in the Fogg Library.
+The Library's Digital Collections Lab (DCL) can help digitize images from books or magazines (up to 12 x 17 inches max) for your course(s), giving you the option to share high-resolution images with your students.
+To request images for inclusion in the ArtCenter Visual Resource image repository in LUNA, submit a completed Image Request Form.
 Image request turnaround time is 2 weeks or less for up to 40 images per request.

 Image Request Form

-To request the creation of a PDF for the Library's E-Reserves or a DotED (Moodle) course, submit the item to be made into a PDF to the DCL Office in the Fogg Library, and complete a PDF Request Form.
-Turnaround time for PDF requests are 1-2 days or less.
+To request the creation of a PDF of a chapter, article or short excerpt for the Library's E-Reserves or an ArtCenter Canvas course complete a PDF Request Form.
+Turnaround time for PDF requests is 1 week or less.